NPSIA MA – FAQ

 All students must provide proof of second language proficiency prior to the completion of their program.

 We recommend students complete this requirement as soon as possible.
-Do not leave it until the end of their degree or you will experience graduation delays.
+Do not leave it until the end of the degree, or you will experience graduation delays.

 As outlined here, students have various options to fulfill the second language requirement.

-Students with no prior knowledge in a second language are encouraged to contact the Language Advisor (Cristina Trevisan) during their first term to discuss their options for completing the language requirement.
+Students with no prior knowledge of a second language are encouraged to contact NPSIA’s Language Advisor during their first term to discuss their options for completing the language requirement.
 All students must begin their language training no later than the first semester of their second year in the program.

-If students complete a language course at Carleton to obtain their second language requirement, the course grade will be listed on the transcript, but will not count towards their degree requirements or towards their CGPA.
+If students complete a language course at Carleton to obtain their second language requirement, the course grade will be listed on the transcript but will not count towards their degree requirements or their CGPA.

 -

 Yes, NPSIA offers a Rosetta Stone Package to all incoming students in September of each year.
-We will send out an email to students prior to the start of the fall term to enroll in the Rosetta Stone Program.
-Note, this option is only available in September and will not be available after the enrollment deadline.
-Students can complete the requirement through Rosetta Stone on their own, however, you will need to coordinate your completion of the program and language test with Cristina Trevisan (Cristina.Trevisan@carleton.ca).
+We will send out an email to students before the start of the fall term to enroll in the Rosetta Stone Program.
+Note: this option is only available in September and will not be available after the enrollment deadline.
+Students can complete the requirement through Rosetta Stone on their own; however, you will need to coordinate your completion of the program and language test with NPSIA’s language advisor.

 Important: Please be aware that your Rosetta Stone license will expire after one year.